Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Main Results

-While it still requires $\left| V(G) \right|-\left| {K_G} \right|$ iterations to color a weakly chordal graph (see Algorithm \ref{alg:static}), Algorithm \ref{alg:dynamic} avoids re-coloring all vertices, and the re-coloring of a constant number of vertices could yield the optimal vertex coloring solution.
+While in general it requires $\left| V(G) \right|-\left| {K_G} \right|$ iterations to color a weakly chordal graph (see Algorithm~\ref{alg:weakly_static}), Algorithm \ref{alg:weakly_insertion} avoids re-coloring all vertices given a small topology perturbation.
+It turns out that the re-coloring of a constant number of vertices could yield the optimal vertex coloring solution.
 For instance, the only replacement of $S_3 \rightarrow D_5$ by $S_3 \rightarrow D_6$ in Fig. \ref{fig:convex} gives us the optimal solution in the perturbed topology.
 The proof is due to the fact that the message conflict graph is the square of line graph of chordal bipartite network topology, and thus possesses the $(4, 4, 2)$ representation of an intersection (tree) model \cite{golumbic2009intersection}.
-As such, the number of two-pairs that require re-coloring is upper-bounded by a constant.
+As such, the number of two-pairs that require re-coloring is upper-bounded by a constant. { This can be applied straightforwardly to chordal graphs as well because they are a subclass of weakly chordal graphs. }

+Nevertheless, the time complexity of dynamic operations in weakly chordal graphs is still challenging to analyze.
+Thus, we take a step back and consider a subclass of weakly chordal graphs -- chordal graphs -- whose time complexity analysis is more feasible thanks to their property of the PEO.
+The PEO of a chordal graph is an ordering of the vertices such that, for each vertex, itself and its neighbors that occur after it in the ordering form a clique. { For chordal graphs, coloring vertices greedily in the reverse order of the PEO yields the optimal coloring, which takes $O(n)$ time. } As such, given edge insertion, if we can maintain the PEO by adjusting the orders of a small number of vertices, then the updating time complexity can be upper bounded, as the following corollary says.

+{ \begin{corollary} The updating time complexity of Algorithm~\ref{alg:chordal_insertion} is bounded by O($\Delta$), where $\Delta$ denotes the maximum degree among the vertices. \end{corollary} }

+The updating time complexity is counted for the re-coloring operations due to edge insertion.
+Given an existing PEO for a chordal graph, an edge insertion only makes at most $\Delta$ vertices unsatisfied in the PEO.
+The re-ordering of these vertices can thus maintain a valid PEO.
+Precisely, suppose either one of the endpoints of the newly-inserted edge is no longer a simplicial vertex, i.e., which does not follow the property of the perfect elimination order.
+In that case, we identify an appropriate vertex from the neighbors of this endpoint and locally modify the order. { In other words, searching for a vertex that conforms to the simplicial property for each edge insertion can be guaranteed within the neighborhood, and thus the updating time complexity for the algorithm is bounded by the maximum degree among all vertices. }

 \longdelete{

 }